rolldabones/grc-workbook/README.md

 Built on the OCEG GRC Capability Model

-**PP ≈ Ω(C | SP) ↑ UO**
+**PP ≈ Ω(C \| SP) ↑ UO**

 *Anchored in three operating doctrines*

 **Slow AI · Informed Intent · Final Liability**

 Son-U Michael Paik

-*v3.10, May 2026*
+*v3.11, May 2026*

-# **Contents**
+# Contents

 **Front Matter**

-How to Use This Workbook
+> How to Use This Workbook
+>

-The Equation
+> The Equation
+>

-The Three Doctrines
+> The Three Doctrines

 **Part I. Fundamental Governance, Risk Management and Compliance**

-Module 1.
+> Module 1.
 The Equation
+>

-Module 2.
+> Module 2.
 LEARN.
 Context, Culture, Stakeholders
+>

-Module 3.
+> Module 3.
 ALIGN.
 Direction, Objectives, Risk and Design
+>

-Module 4.
+> Module 4.
 PERFORM I. Controls, Policies, Communication, Education, Incentives
+>

-Module 5.
+> Module 5.
 PERFORM II.
 Notification, Inquiry, Response
+>

-Module 6.
+> Module 6.
 REVIEW.
 Monitoring, Assurance, Improvement
+>

-Module 7.
+> Module 7.
 Starting Point and Universal Outcomes
+>

-Module 8.
+> Module 8.
 The Watch as Illustration

 **Part II.
 Augmenting the Capability with Artificial Intelligence**

-Module 9.
+> Module 9.
 Slow AI Inside the Cycle
+>

-Module 10.
+> Module 10.
 Informed Intent as a Five-Condition Gate
+>

-Module 11.
+> Module 11.
 Final Liability and the Evidence Pack
+>

-Module 12.
+> Module 12.
 Augmentation by Cycle Phase
+>

-Module 13.
+> Module 13.
 Augmentation by Function

 **Part III.
 Governing Artificial Intelligence as a System**

-Module 14.
+> Module 14.
 AI Inventory and Classification
+>

-Module 15.
+> Module 15.
 Human Oversight as Capability, Not Compliance
+>

-Module 16.
+> Module 16.
 Agentic AI as Self-Moving Complication
+>

-Module 17.
+> Module 17.
 Audit and Assurance of AI Systems
+>

-Module 18.
+> Module 18.
 The Governance Test

 **Back Matter**

-Quick Mapping Reference
+> Quick Mapping Reference
+>

-Closing
+> Closing
+>

-References and Authorities
+> References and Authorities

-# **How to Use This Workbook**
+# How to Use This Workbook

 This workbook is a working instrument, not a reference text.
 It is built on the OCEG GRC Capability Model 3.5, often called the Red Book, and compressed into a single equation that runs through the work.
-PP ≈ Ω(C | SP) ↑ UO.
+PP ≈ Ω(C \| SP) ↑ UO.
 Principled Performance is approached through the operation of the GRC Operational Cycle, deploying a defined set of capabilities, conditioned by the organization's Starting Point and guided toward the Universal Outcomes.

 A note on scope.
 The workbook helps organizations address governance, risk management and compliance in the age of artificial intelligence.
 It is not, except for Part III, an AI GRC workbook.
 Part I treats the GRC capability as-is and as-intended, the model that un-augmented humans operate.
 Part II treats how that work can be augmented by artificial intelligence.
 Part III treats AI GRC, the governance of the augmentations introduced in Part II and of any other artificial intelligence deployed in the organization.
 The capability must exist before it can be augmented and before it can be applied to artificial intelligence as a unit of governance.